NomaIV/Barca-2023-2024/README.md

 Database program that manages FC Barcelona players minutes played in La Liga for the 2023/2024 season.
 Users can enter, update, delete and search player information in a SQLite database.

-Player data can also be visualied in a bar graph using Matplotlib.
+Player data can also be visualised in a bar graph using Matplotlib.
 The bar graph will show the number of minutes played by each player.

 ## Technoilogies Used
 - SQL